Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* Extra filters for the filters template.
+* Changed text strings for easier customisations based on post type labels, and made some strings more generic.

 = 1.13.0 =
 * Shortcode arg to show numbered pagination instead of 'load more jobs'. show_pagination argument.
 * Define support for Jetpack publicize.